 The auditor shall on an annual basis audit the accounts of the WFAD.
-The auditor shall examine the accounts and other financial records, the assets of the organisation and ensure that the instructions of the Congress are observed.
+The auditor shall examine the accounts and other financial records, the assets of the organization and ensure that the instructions of the Congress are observed.
 The auditor shall report to the next ordinary Congress.
-The auditing of accounts may be delegated to a firm of auditors by special decision of the Congress.
-In that case the Board shall appoint the firm.
+The auditing of accounts may be delegated to a firm of auditors by a special decision of the Congress.
+In that case, the Board shall appoint the firm.

 ART V REGIONAL COMMITTEES

-National organisations are encouraged to set up Regional Committees to facilitate an effective network among affiliates in their region; to encourage mutual support by exchanging information, organising workshops and initiating joint projects.
-Regional committees are encouraged to find their own financial support.
+Member organizations are encouraged to set up Committees to facilitate an effective network among affiliates; to encourage mutual support by exchanging information, organizing workshops and initiating joint projects.
+Committees are encouraged to find their own financial support.

-The Regional Committee links the International Board and the national organisations in the area and co-ordinates work in the region.
-The Regional Committees may have an office if approved by the International Board.
-Regional Committees shall abide by this Constitution.
+The Committee links the International Board and the member organizations and coordinates work in the region or in a field.
+The Committees may have an office if approved by the International Board.
+Committees of WFAD shall abide by this Constitution.

 ART VI FINANCES

 The fiscal year shall commence on January 1st and end on December 31st.
-The International Board shall make a full report of receipts and expenditures, including a balance sheet, for each fiscal year and present it to the next ordinary Congress and shall decide upon a budget for the coming period until the next ordinary Congress.
+The International Board shall make a full report of receipts and expenditures, including a balance sheet, for each fiscal year and present it to the next ordinary Congress.
+The International Board shall decide upon a budget for the coming period until the next ordinary Congress.

 ART VII AMENDMENTS

 This Constitution shall not be altered except on a proposal made in writing by the International Board or a full member.
-Any proposed amendment shall be sent to the International Board six months prior to the opening of the next ordinary Congress.
-The International Board shall communicate any such amendment to all member organisations at least four months before the date of the Congress.
-Two-thirds majority of the delegates attending and voting is required for adoption of an amendment.
+Any proposed amendment shall be sent to the International Board two months prior to the opening of the next ordinary Congress.
+The International Board shall communicate any such amendment to all member organizations at least one month before the date of the Congress.
+A two-thirds majority of the delegates attending and voting is required for the adoption of an amendment.
 Adoption of an amendment to the Constitution may be at an ordinary or an extraordinary meeting of the Congress.

 ART VIII DISSOLVING THE WORLD FEDERATION AGAINST DRUGS